 For Current Students in the College of Health Sciences

-- Grade point average of 3.25 or greater.
+- Grade point average of a 3.25 or greater.
 (Must be maintained through completion of the baccalaureate degree).

 Leland Ackerson, Sc.D.